 Some studies have suggested that prostatitis (inflammation of the prostate gland) may be linked to an increased risk of prostate cancer, but other studies have not found such a link.
 Inflammation is often seen in samples of prostate tissue that also contain cancer.
 The link between the two is not yet clear, and is an active area of research.

 Sexually transmitted infections

-Researchers have looked to see if sexually transmitted infections (like gonorrhea or chlamydia) might increase the risk of prostate cancer, possibly because they may lead to inflammation of the prostate.
+Researchers have looked to see if sexually transmitted infections (like gonorrhea or chlamydia) might increase the risk of prostate cancer, because they can lead to inflammation of the prostate.
 So far, studies have not agreed, and no firm conclusions have been reached.